HarryPahwa/ClassifyingTrafficSigns/README.md

 # **Update after Softmax implementation**

 I implemented softmax to get the probabilities in predictions.
-However, my model was predicting these images incorrectly.
-I think this was an issue with the loading of the data.
-However, I still implemented the softmax probabilities.
-Even though the predictions are incorrect, I believe the following implementation should be correct.
-Thanks!
+However, my model is predicting these images incorrectly.
+Results anyways:

 Image: 1